 The $573-million renovation of Terminal 7 and Terminal 8 - serviced by United Airlines and United Express - includes an expanded ticketing lobby, improved security screening checkpoints, enhanced seating with more charging stations, and a new luxe United Club Terminal 7 Lounge.
 Additional enhancements in Terminal 8 include a new nursing room, upgraded restrooms, pet relief in the concourse, and improved customer service center.

 The In-Line Baggage Handling and Screening System Program improves and automates the security screening of checked baggage at all LAX terminals and makes travel through LAX safer, faster and more convenient.
-The total cost of the program covering all nine LAX terminals is estimated at $613 million, with reimbursement expected to total $460 million from the Transportation Security Administration.
+The total cost of the program covering all nine LAX terminals is estimated at $613 million.

 LAX IN LIGHTS